 A Cadet’s View

 Hello, my name is Sergeant Harvey and I am a cadet at Christ’s College Finchley combined cadet force.

-I am now in year 12 and over the last five years at
+Over the last five years at

 The cadet curriculum has taught me a whole range of skills that I can use not only at cadets but in day to day life.
 I started off learning drill and fieldcraft at first, how to look after myself and others in the field.
 As my

 cadetscareer progressed I started learning much more technical lessons, such as first aid, signals (using radios), map and compass and method of instruction.
 Therefore as I went on to these topics lessons became a lot harder, although this made everything more enjoyable and fulfilling